WordPress/gutenberg/docs/meta-box.md

 ### Redux and React Meta Box Management

-When rendering the Gutenberg Page, the metaboxes are rendered to a hidden div `#metaboxes`.
+When rendering the Gutenberg Page, the meta boxes are rendered to a hidden div `#metaboxes`.

 *The Redux store will hold all meta boxes as inactive by default*.
 When `INITIALIZE_META_BOX_STATE` comes in, the store will update any active meta box areas by setting the `isActive` flag to `true`.
 Once this happens React will check for the new props sent in by Redux on the `MetaBox` component.
 If that `MetaBox` is now active, instead of rendering null, a `MetaBoxArea` component will be rendered.
 The `MetaBox` component is the container component that mediates between the `MetaBoxArea` and the Redux Store. *If no meta boxes are active, nothing happens.
 This will be the default behavior, as all core meta boxes have been stripped.*

 #### MetaBoxArea Component

-When the component renders it will store a reference to the metaboxes container and retrieve the metaboxes HTML from the prefetch location.
+When the component renders it will store a reference to the meta boxes container and retrieve the meta boxes HTML from the prefetch location.

-When the post is updated, only metabox areas that are active will be submitted.
+When the post is updated, only meta box areas that are active will be submitted.
 This prevents unnecessary requests.
 No extra revisions are created by the meta box submissions.
 A Redux action will trigger on `REQUEST_POST_UPDATE` for any active meta box.
 See `editor/effects.js`.
 The `REQUEST_META_BOX_UPDATES` action will set that meta box's state to `isUpdating`.
 The `isUpdating` prop will be sent into the `MetaBoxArea` and cause a form submission.

-When the metabox area is saving, we display an updating overlay, to prevent users from changing the form values in mid-save.
+When the meta box area is saving, we display an updating overlay, to prevent users from changing the form values in mid-save.

-After the new block editor is made into the default editor, it will be necessary to provide the classic-editor flag to access the metabox partial page.
+After the new block editor is made into the default editor, it will be necessary to provide the classic-editor flag to access the meta box partial page.

 `gutenberg_meta_box_save()` saves meta box changes.
 A `meta_box` request parameter should be present and should match one of `'advanced'`, `'normal'`, or `'side'`.
 This value will determine which meta box area is served.